For immediate release June 25, 2016

 on behalf of Pastor Henry Alfred Goolsbee and family

-Reporters at a Seventh Day Adventist college, unwittingly continue to promote false rumors and slanderous stories in online news at Pacific Union College in Angwin, California.
+Reporters at a Seventh Day Adventist college, unwittingly continued to promote false rumors and slanderous stories in online news at Pacific Union College in Angwin, California.

-As a direct result of the false arrest and wrongful imprisonment of Henry Alfred Goolsbee: various reporters continue to promote false and slanderous stories in online campus news.
+As a direct result of the false arrest and wrongful imprisonment of Henry Alfred Goolsbee: various reporters continue to promote false and slanderous stories in other forums and archives of online campus news.

 Despite PUC’s presiding Elder, Pastor Mark Witas, having attempted to behave in a moral and ethically fit manner…

 SDA President Heather Knight, through her abject negligence as President of PUC, working in collusion with Lisa Paulson and JoAnn Bowen, all aided by a person pretending to be an ethical and responsible investigative reporter (Hannah Barnes) have lied to the PUC students and congregation, leaving the PUC, Pacific Conference and General Conference open to a massive libel lawsuit, regarding a false and slanderous (calumnious) article currently appearing in the PUC online news.

 Heather Knight (left) & Lisa Paulson and Hannah Barnes (below) continue to promote false rumors, gossip and slanderous reporting in PUC’s online news The CAMPUS CHRONICLE.